SCOLIOSIS, complex SPINE & REVISION SURGERY AT OUR

 ADULT & Pediatric SCOLIOSIS TREATMENT AT THE Dallas TX Scoliosis and Spine Office

-Scoliosis is a curve of the spine.
-In most patients, no surgery is needed.
-However, in some patients who have an excessive curve and it compromises breathing or walking, surgery can help.
-A Surgery’s goal is to correct those complications and help stop the pain associated with the curve.
-Scoliosis can vary from a minor problem, where it just needs to be watched, to chronic pain.
-Suffering from chronic pain is no way to live, call us today for an appointment.
+First, scoliosis is an abnormal curve of the spine.
+In most patients, surgery is not needed.
+However, in some patients who have an excessive curve and it compromises breathing or walking, surgery will definitely help.
+Ultimately, surgery’s goal is to correct complications and help stop the pain associated with the curve.
+Although scoliosis can vary from a minor problem, where it just needs to be watched, it can also turn into a chronic problem with pain.
+Of course, suffering from chronic pain is no way to live, call us today for an appointment.
 Above all, meet with one of our experts to see what can be done to stop the pain.

 PEDIATRIC SCOLIOSIS TREATMENT AT OUR Dallas TX Scoliosis and Spine Office